-CMRA now has a DMR repeater at 444.425.
-The analog repeater formerly on this frequency is now off the air as the DMR repeater has taken its place.
+CMRA has a DMR repeater at 444.425.
+The analog repeater formerly on this frequency is off the air as the DMR repeater has taken its place.
+Our initial coverage tests with a portable went very well, and we expect coverage to be as good as or even better than the previous analog coverage.

 This repeater is a cooperative project between the Backyard Repeater Group (BYRG) and CMRA.